spakov/irbox/README.md

 and bits have a short delay (`BITBANG_DELAY`) between them. bitbang-echo listens, interprets bytes, and prints them on the serial line.

-Don't forget to make sure your devices share a command ground.
+Don't forget to make sure your devices share a common ground.